 Well, that’s something we got to know today.
-Still, yes, there are some restrictions on Marvel StudMarvel characters, which has always been since the beginning when some characters were under Fox or Sony.
-Still, Marvel has been able to bring the best out of its even if they have to replace the character with some other character or change the whole storyline.
+Still, there are some restrictions on Marvel StudMarvel characters, which has always been since some characters were under Fox or Sony.
+Still, Marvel has brought the best out of it, even if they have to replace the surface with some other character or change the storyline.

 From Jac Shaeffer’s statements, everyone can agree that Marvel Studios and Kevin Feige have a vision for what they aim at in the future, which has worked brilliantly and successfully.
 So that’s something we don’t have to worry about.
 But yes, we want to know all the characters that Jac Shaeffer originally wanted to feature in her projects since that intrigues us more.

 Still, everything works out in the end, and we believe whoever Jac Shaeffer was aiming to bring into her Marvel projects might appear one day or another, as Marvel is just expanding its horizon of a shared universe with an abundant number of characters, including the recently acquired Fox and Sony characters.
 Also, Marvel is on the verge of introducing a multiverse, so a lot is coming to bring in more characters.
 We will keep you updated on everything related to Multiverse in the Marvel Cinematic Universe, so stay tuned to Otakukart News.